-Phyllis Sample has 19 years experience working with children with developmental disabilities and autism.
+Phyllis Sample has over 20 years experience working with children with developmental disabilities and autism.
 She received her Bachelor’s degree in Speech Pathology from Texas Christian University and her Master’s degree in Early Childhood Special Education with a concentration in Autism and Developmental Disabilities from the University of Texas at Austin.
 She has worked in both the public and private sector of education as a Speech Pathologist and PPCD teacher.
 After leaving the school system to raise her children, Phyllis returned to the field of early childhood to embrace Autism and Applied Behavior Analysis.

 In 2005, Phyllis moved to Round Rock, where as co-director of the Autism program at Bluebonnet Trails MHMR she helped to create their autism program.
 Recognizing the need and having the desire to further serve the early childhood autism population in Williamson County, she independently developed Children’s Autism Center in the Fall of 2008.

-Dr. Bruce Weinheimer, PhD, BCBA-D – Psychologist
+Dr. Bruce Weinheimer, Ph.D., BCBA-D – Psychologist

-Bruce Weinheimer is a Licensed Psychologist and Board Certified Behavior Analyst with over 30 years of experience in clinical and administrative positions.
+Bruce Weinheimer is a Licensed Psychologist and doctoral-level Board Certified Behavior Analyst with over 20 years of experience in clinical and administrative positions.
 His primary areas of expertise include the fields of developmental disabilities, applied behavior analysis, and psychopharmacology.
 His experience has included provision of clinical treatment, assessment, and program evaluation and consultation within long-term care settings, psychiatric facilities, and community-based services.

-Dr. Weinheimer is the Chief Psychologist at Austin State School for over 16 years and is the Coordinator of Psychological and Behavioral Services for State Supported Living Centers within the Texas Department of Aging and Disability Services.
-He served on Institutional Review Board as part of this responsibility.
+Center) for over 16 years and was the Coordinator of Psychological and Behavioral Services for State Supported Living Centers within the Texas Department of Aging and Disability Services.
+He served on Department’s Institutional Review Board as part of this responsibility.
 He has experience applying a range of standards and regulations and has served as an expert witness within his areas of expertise.
 Dr. Weinheimer has post-doctoral training in clinical psychopharmacology.

-Laura Saldana, M.Ed., BCBA – Behavior Analyst
+Laura Saldana, M.Ed., BCBA, LBA – Clinical Director